safespring/docs/content/known-issues.md

 ##Network operations in the GUI
 Right now the operations to change admin state and to change name of a network does not work in the GUI.
 We recommend our users to use (API Access)[/compute/API] to perform these operations.
-Right now it is not possible to change the admin-state or change a networks name in the GUI.
-We recommend the users that need to do this to use API-access instead: [/compute/api/](